Ward 126

 Ward 126 is a 2022 Indian Tamil-language romantic investigative thriller film written and directed by Selvakumar Chellapandian.
 The film was under Production House ssb talkies.
 The film stars Michael Thangadurai, Jishnu Menon, Shritha Sivadas, Vidya Pradeep, Chandini Tamilarasan, Shruthi Ramakrishnan.
 The film's music is composed by Varun Sunil with cinematography handled by SK Suresh Kumar and editing done by Thiyagu.
 The film was released in theatres on 22 July 2022.

-Synopsis

-A young man is found dead in his house, the story travels in a non-linear way while investigative shows darker side of the IT professionals,at last the murder to be solved becomes mystery.
+Plot

+The film opens with the cold-blooded murder of an IT professional named Gokul (also called Krishna / Kannan) in Chennai.
+Investigators probing the case uncover that Gokul led a secretive personal life, including multiple marital relationships.

+Halfway through the film, the focus shifts to Rossie (played by Shritha Sivadas), a pregnant woman who becomes involved through a chain-snatching incident that occurred in the same lane as Gokul’s crime.
+Her life becomes intertwined with Gokul’s and the investigation’s darker threads.

+The narrative is non-linear, interleaving present investigations with flashbacks, gradually revealing connections among Gokul (or “Kannan”), Rossie, other characters (including his wives or partners), and the darker side of life in the IT/BPO world.

+Among the themes are: harassment faced by women working in or connected to the IT/BPO industry; moral decay, betrayal; and how one death can expose many hidden lives.
+The climax/ending has a twist—some relationships or events are not what they initially seem.